wizardwalk/midi-animator/README.md

 ##Disclaimer

-I never actually intended to share this code, so it's rather sloppy.
+I never actually intended to share this code, so please forgive any weaknesses you may find!